Gabrysiewicz/S9_Web-Applications-Security/README.md

 -i "subscriber qos 0": Specifies the client ID for the subscriber.
 ```

-To send a message I have used the command `mosquitto_pub` with 3 different QoS every time.
+To send a message I used the command `mosquitto_pub` with 3 different QoS every time.
 ```
 mosquitto_pub -h localhost -t "test/topic" -m "Message at QoS 0" -q 0
 mosquitto_pub -h localhost -t "test/topic" -m "Message at QoS 1" -q 1
 mosquitto_pub -h localhost -t "test/topic" -m "Message at QoS 2" -q 2
 ```

-In first example the clients dont have `-c` option so persistant is disabled, the messages that were send while clients were disconnected arent stored and resend.
+In the first example, the clients don't have the `-c` option, so persistence is disabled.
+The messages that were sent while the clients were disconnected aren't stored and resent.
+Three messages were sent in a series of five, and each subscriber was disconnected for one series.
+We can see that all subscribers are missing one series of messages that weren't resent.
 <p align='center'>
   <img src="https://github.com/Gabrysiewicz/S9_Web-Applications-Security/blob/lab8/img/Task8.1.png">
 </p>

-In second example the clients have `-c` option so persistant is now enabled, the messages that were send while clients were disconnected and had Qos > 0 were stored and resend to clients with Qos > 0.
+In the second example, the clients have the `-c` option, so persistence is now enabled.
+The messages that were sent while the clients were disconnected and had QoS > 0 were stored and resent to clients with QoS > 0.
 <p align='center'>
   <img src="https://github.com/Gabrysiewicz/S9_Web-Applications-Security/blob/lab8/img/Task8.1a.png">
 </p>